vibvinit/vibvinit/README.md

   I am transitioning into Data Analytics, leveraging my analytical mindset and industry expertise to uncover data-driven insights.

 📖 Education:
-🎓 Pursuing a Post Graduate Diploma in Data Analytics from Purdue University
+🎓 Pursuing a Post Graduate Program in Data Analytics from Purdue University

 💡 Interests: